Digital Marketing

 Paid search advertising is a type of “pull” marketing strategy.
 Here, an advertiser pays search engines to display their ads in organic search results.

-For instance, if you search for “dentists in Florida” the relevant paid search ad shows up at the top of search results like the one below.
+For instance, if you search for “dentists in Florida,” the relevant paid search ad shows up at the top of search results like the one below.

 Image via Google